ska-sa/katgpucbf/misc/xbgpu/README.md

     katxgpu
 ```

-To launch the [receiver_example.py](scratch/receiver_example.py) in a container run the following command:
+To launch the entire XB-Engine in a container run the following command:
 ```
 docker run \
     --gpus all \